GreenfieldVentures/Dwarf/README.md

 .InnerJoin<Home>()
 .InnerJoin<Pet, Person>() //To tell the QueryBuilder we want to join with Person and not Home
 ```
 You may of course specifiy the full relationship between the types.
-Same example as above but with column specification
+Same example as above but with column specification.
+This produces less fancy code, but saves you some cpu cycles.
 ```csharp
 .From<Person>()
 .InnerJoin<Pet, Person>(x => x.Person, x => x) //x => x.Id would also have been acceptable